hydrogenbond007/wormhole/docs/assumptions.md

 ## Uncompromised hosts

-This should go without saying - in the context of a single node, we assume that an adversary cannot read or write host memory, execute code, or otherwise compromise the running host operating system or platform while or after the node is running.
+This should go without saying - in the context of a single node, we assume that an adversary cannot read or write hosts' memory, execute code, or otherwise compromise the running host operating system or platform while or after the node is running.
 If a supermajority of nodes is compromised, an attacker can produce arbitrary VAAs.
 If a superminority of nodes is compromised, the network may temporarily lose consensus (there's no way to intentionally void a guardian key or